Some types of cancer can occur together with lymph node swelling, although it is the least common cause.

 Afferent lymphatics from the ovary and fallopian tube accompany the ovarian vessels to the para-aortic lymph nodes in the retroperitoneum.

-The fundus of the uterus is partially drained by this same route, but it also sends lymphatic vessels anteriorly, parallel to the course of the round ligaments of the uterus.
+The fundus of the uterus is partially drained by this same route, but it also sends lymphatic vessels anteriorly parallel to the course of the round ligaments of the uterus.
 This bilateral course leads lymphatics afferent to the inguinal lymph nodes on both sides of the pelvis.

 Inguinal lymph node dissection of the penis

 Penile cancer spreads along predictable routes, following the lymphatic drainage of the penis.
-Initial extension to the superficial inguinal nodes is followed by extension to the deep inguinal nodes of the femoral triangle and finally to the ipsilateral pelvic lymph nodes.
+Initial extension to the superficial inguinal nodes is followed by an extension to the deep inguinal nodes of the femoral triangle and finally to the ipsilateral pelvic lymph nodes.

 Since inguinal node involvement invariably precedes distant disease spread, the most important prognostic indicator for patients with penile carcinoma remains the presence or absence of regional lymph node metastases.

 Metastatic carcinoma of the penis in the regional lymph nodes generally confers a poor prognosis; however, aggressive lymphadenectomy has been associated with better survival and cure in 30% to 60% of patients.

 Although the diagnostic value of groin dissection in these patients is clear and the concept of surgical cure has been confirmed in numerous studies, the management of regional lymph nodes in penile cancer remains controversial.

 Given the inaccuracy of clinical staging (using physical examinations and imaging studies) and the significant morbidity in groin dissection, many urologists are reluctant to recommend inguinal lymphadenectomy unless the lymph nodes have become palpable.